Last updated: 10/28/2016

 Example: Larry and LaVerne form a Delaware LLC called Sports Memories LLC, to operate their sports memorabilia business in Wilmington.
 The business is quite successful and has $50,000 in its bank account.
 Unbeknownst to Larry, LaVerne has a gambling problem and owes $100,000 to the Lady Luck Casino.
-Lady Luck Casino gets a $100,000 court judgment against LaVerne and has a Delaware court issue a charging order in the amount of $100,000 against LaVerne’s 50% ownership interest in the Sports Memories LLC.
+Lady Luck Casino gets a $100,000 court judgment against LaVerne and has a Delaware court issue a charging order in that amount against LaVerne’s 50% ownership interest in Sports Memories LLC.
 This means that any distributions of money or property the LLC would ordinarily make to LaVerne must be given to the Casino instead until the entire $100,000 is paid.
 However, if there are no distributions there will be no payments.
 Lady Luck can’t participate in the LLC’s management or order that any payments be made.

 Delaware’s LLC law says that the charging order is the exclusive legal procedure that personal creditors of Delaware LLC members can use to get at their LLC ownership interest.
 Thus, unlike some other states, Delaware does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC ownership interest or get a court to order the LLC dissolved and its assets sold.
 This makes Delaware a particularly friendly state for people who want to form LLCs to protect assets from personal creditors.

 The reason many state laws limit the remedies available for personal creditors of LLC owners to a charging order is to protect LLC members (owners) from the personal debts of other members that are unrelated to the LLC and its business.
 Without charging order protection, LLC members could be forced into sharing management and control of the LLC with a member's personal creditor.
 Charging orders avoid this outcome by giving creditors the right to distributions only.